MEDICAL & CHIROPRACTIC DISCLAIMER * / CHIROPRACTIC SCOPE *

 Texas statute and TBCE board rules define and interpret what a licensed chiropractor is allowed to do in Texas.
 Many chiropractors are trained to provide far more services to patients than a Texas license actually permits, but training does not drive scope.
 Each state has its specified scope.
 Even specialty board training does not change one’s scope.
 It is therefore important to note that great detail has been tended to in order to not confuse the public on the scope of Chiropractic and its place in society on this site, RSS feeds, and associated sites.

 Texas Chiropractic Scope of Practice and Advertising: Texas statute and TBCE board rules define and interpret what a licensed chiropractor is allowed to do in Texas.
-Many chiropractors are trained to provide far more services to patients than a Texas license actually permits, but training does not drive scope.
+As noted above and bears repeating, many chiropractors are trained to provide far more services to patients than a Texas license actually permits, but training does not drive scope.
 Each state has its specified scope.
-Specialty board training does not change Texas chiropractic? scope.
+Specialty board training does not change Texas chiropractic scope.
 Scope of Practice can only be changed by legislative action.
 For example, Texas Chiropractors cannot treat diseases or disorders, such as diabetes, hypothyroidism, infertility, schizophrenia, Parkinson’s, colic, diarrhea, asthma, or constipation.

 The scope of our information is limited to chiropractic, musculoskeletal, physical medicines, wellness, and sensitive health issues and/or functional medicine articles, topics, and discussions.
-We use functional health & wellness protocols to treat and support care for injuries or disorders of the musculoskeletal system.
+We use functional health & wellness protocols, nutrient support, dietary care plans, and other clinical measures to treat and support care for injuries or disorders of the musculoskeletal system.
 Our posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate and support directly or indirectly our clinical scope of practice.* Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We also make copies of supporting research studies available to the board and or the public upon request.
 We understand that we cover matters that require an additional explanation as to how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
-The provider(s) Licensed in Texas*& New Mexico*?
+The provider(s) Licensed in Texas*& New Mexico*